chen-chen-hao/learngit/readme.txt

-git is free software distuibuted under the GPL. git has a mutable index called stage. git trace changes of files. creating a new branch is quick
+git is free software distuibuted under the GPL. git has a mutable index called stage. git trace changes of files. creating a new branch is quick& simple